 Bellevue is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Bellevue is a city of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Bellevue who work in office and administrative support (16.93%), maintenance occupations (11.71%), and sales jobs (8.01%).

-The education level of Bellevue citizens is a little higher than the average for US cities and towns: 24.11% of adults in Bellevue have at least a bachelor's degree.
+The citizens of Bellevue are slightly better educated than the national average of 21.84% for all cities and towns, with 24.11% of adults in Bellevue having a bachelor's degree or advanced degree.

 The per capita income in Bellevue in 2022 was $31,112, which is upper middle income relative to Idaho, and middle income relative to the rest of the US.
 This equates to an annual income of $124,448 for a family of four.
 However, Bellevue contains both very wealthy and poor people as well.